-The window period of a test can be defined as the time interval between exposure to infection and accurate detection of that infection; the window period ends when HIV can be detected consistently by the test in question [69].
+The window period of a test can be defined as the time interval between exposure to infection and accurate detection of that infection; the window period ends when HIV can be detected consistently by the test in question [71].
 Knowledge of window periods guides clinicians to offer the appropriate test, at the most appropriate time, and to advise patients accordingly.
-Factors governing the window period include characteristics of the virus, the test and the exposed individual's immune response [69].

-HIV tests have evolved considerably since the start of the epidemic, yielding progressive reduction in window periods over time [70] (see Appendix 2 for definition of HIV tests).
+Factors governing the window period include characteristics of the virus, the test and the exposed individual's immune response [71].
+HIV tests have evolved considerably since the start of the epidemic, yielding progressive reduction in window periods over time [72] (see Appendix 2 for definitions of HIV tests).

-Consensus guidelines recommend fourth-generation HIV tests first line for venous sampling with availability of POCTs, which are largely third generation [13,70-72].
+Consensus guidelines recommend fourth-generation HIV laboratory tests with venous sampling as the first-line choice, with POCTs also available (which are largely third-generation tests) [13,72-74].
+Confirmatory testing should be undertaken according to locally determined pathways in liaison with local virology teams.